What is Bill Gates' net worth?

 The story behind Bill Gates’ net worth

-Gates also spends his time travelling and learning about new innovations in different countries.
-He visited India in March for Anant Ambani’s pre-wedding bash (the son of billionaire Mukesh Ambani).
-On his almost week-long stay, Gates met with India’s prime minister Narendra Modi and some other members of the cabinet.
-Gates told The Times of India that he discussed with the PM how his foundation can carry on supporting India’s technology and innovation.
+An avid traveller, Gates spends his time learning about innovations in different countries.
+He visited India for Anant Ambani’s pre-wedding bash, where he met with India’s prime minister Narendra Modi about how his foundation can support technology and innovation in India.

-The entrepreneur has also announced that he will be publishing a memoir in 2025, which will give readers an insight into his life as a young entrepreneur in his twenties before he was in the public eye.
+The entrepreneur has also announced that he will be publishing a memoir, Source Code, this year, which is set to come out in February.
+It will give readers an insight into his life as a young entrepreneur in his twenties before he was in the public eye.

 Jacob Wolinsky